-The content of the block surrounded by the braces (<accessor_body>) is similar to the contents of any method.
-The actions, which should be performed to return the result of the method, are declared in it.
+The content of the code block surrounded by the angle brackets (<accessor_body>) is similar to the contents of any other method.
+Execution of the code in the accessor body returns the result of the method.

-The method of reading the value of a property must end with a return or throw operation.
-The type of the value, which is returned as a result of this method, has to be the same as <property_type> described in the property declaration.
+The method for reading the value of a property must end with a return or throw keyword.
+The type of the return value has to be the same as the type of the property <property_type> in the property declaration.

+Calling a Method for Reading Property’s Value

-Although earlier in this section we considered many examples of declared properties with a method for reading their values, let’s consider another example of a property – Age, which is of type int and is declared via a field in the same class:
+Let’s consider another example of a property – Age, which is of type int and declared for a field in the same class: